binkley/homebrewery-files/witch.md

 ##### 🔍 Utility, Ritual & Trickery

 - **Arcane Eye** <br>
-  You send forth an invisible scout&mdash;a wandering gaze that slips under doors and through darkness.
-It may look like a glimmering pupil, a raven&rsquo;s disembodied eye, or simply a floating mote that sees what you cannot.
-The Witch watches, even when she is not there.
+  An invisible eye slips under doors and through dark places.
+The Witch sees even when not there.

 - **Divination** <br>
-  Smoke curling, bones rattling, or a hated mirror reflecting your true self.
-  The future speaks if you open your senses.
+  Bones rattle, smoke curls, the mirror shimmers &mdash; the future speaks if you attend.

 #### Level 5 Witch Spells

 ##### 🛡️ Ally Buffs & Wards

 - **Circle of Power** <br>
-  Power is what all of you want?
-Let's knock off bad things first.
+  My confidence follows me around if others stay near enough &mdash; I've enough confidence for all of us.

 - **Greater Restoration** <br>
   Better now&mdash;why'd you get yourself into that mess in the first place?
 And what a mess.